Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Superhorizon crossing in genuine reheating

-As illustrated in Figs.~\ref{crossingf} (a) and (b), the modes $\delta_{M}$ and $\Delta_{M}$ have the subhorizon crossing (\ref{cconf}) in the preheating ${\mathcal P}$-episode and superhorizon crossing (\ref{rhc}) in the genuine reheating ${\mathcal R}$-episode.
-The subhorizon observer views: \begin{enumerate}[(i)] \item the particle and antiparticle asymmetry in the pre-inflation and inflation epochs before the subhorizon crossing (\ref{cconf}), and the asymmetry is calculated in Eq.~(\ref{finr2a1}); \item the particle and antiparticle symmetry in the massive pair oscillating ${\mathcal M}$-episode in between the preheating and the genuine reheating; \item the particle and antiparticle asymmetry in the standard cosmology epoch after the genuine reheating ${\mathcal R}$-episode. \end{enumerate} The cases (i) and (ii) have been discussed.
-We focus the discussions on the case (iii) and calculate the particle and antiparticle asymmetry, relating to the net number of particles viewed by the subhorizon observer in the standard cosmology epoch.

-Due to the superhorizon crossing $a_{\rm crout}\lesssim a_{_R}$, the $\delta_{_M}$ is an overdampened oscillating mode frozen outside the horizon, its root-mean-squared ($rms$) value $\bar\delta_{_M}$ does not vanish, indicating some particles (or anti-particles) are outside the horizon, thus net particle number appears with respect to the subhorizon observer in the standard cosmology epoch, as indicated $a>a_2=a_{_R}\gtrsim a_{\rm crout}$ in the sketch of Fig.~\ref{schematicf}.

-Using Eq.~(\ref{finr1}), we calculate the asymmetric and symmetric pair density perturbations at the superhorizon crossing (\ref{routside1}).
+As illustrated in Figs.~\ref{crossingf} (b), the modes $\delta^0_{M}$ and $\Delta^0_{M}$ have the superhorizon crossing (\ref{rhc}) in the genuine reheating ${\mathcal R}$-episode.
+The subhorizon observer views: \begin{enumerate}[(i)] \item the particle and antiparticle symmetry in the massive pair ${\mathcal M}$-episode; \item superhorizon crossing (\ref{rhc}) produces the particle and antiparticle asymmetry in the genuine reheating ${\mathcal R}$-episode. \end{enumerate} Due to the superhorizon crossing at $a_{\rm crout}\lesssim a_{_R}$, the $\delta^0_{_M}$ is an overdamped oscillating mode frozen outside the horizon, its root-mean-squared ($rms$) value $\bar\delta_{_M}$ does not vanish.
+It indicates that some particle (or anti-particle) modes are frozen outside the horizon.
+From Eq.~(\ref{finr1}), we obtain the asymmetric and symmetric pair density perturbations at the superhorizon crossing (\ref{routside1})